Monday, May 25, 2026

 Gero Island 1 Campsite

-Friday was a lay-over day, so we slept late and enjoyed a nice breakfast with sausage, egg and cheese sandwiches.
-We took it easy until around 2:00 when we headed out to paddle Pine Stream, a slow moving tributary of the West Branch.
+Friday was a lay-over day so we slept late, enjoyed a nice breakfast and took it easy napping (Matt and Bill), reading (me) and painting (Aaron) until around 2:00 when we headed out to paddle Pine Stream, a slow moving tributary of the West Branch.
 It started off as woodlands, and eventually became a large marshland.
-After about 5-miles we decided to turn around.
+After about 5-miles a blowdown blocked our way, so we decided to turn around and head back to the campsite.

 Back in camp we cooked dinner and apple crisp for dessert in the reflector oven.
-We enjoyed and other great sunset before heading off to bed.
-Total miles on day 3 - around 10-miles.
+We enjoyed another great sunset before heading off to bed.
+Total paddling for day 3 - around 10-miles.

 View of Mount Katahdin

 The wind was calm when we got up on Saturday.
 We prepared breakfast and headed off for the short trip to Chesuncook Lake.
 When we arrived at Chesuncook, the lake was calm and we crossed over to campsite 1 on Gero Island.
-We set up camp, had lunch and did a second afternoon paddle to a pretty cove on the north east corner of Chesuncook with great views of Mount Katahdin.
+We set up camp, had lunch and did a second afternoon paddle to a pretty cove on the northeast corner of Chesuncook with great views of Mount Katahdin.
 Back in camp we cooked dinner, and Matt baked orange-cranberry scones for dessert in the reflector oven.
 We enjoyed and other great sunset before heading off to bed.
-Total miles on day 3 - around 10-miles.
+Total paddling for day 4 - around 10-miles.

 Links: